How to generate the Design History File for your medical device

 Leveraging AI with Ketryx Assistant

 The Ketryx Assistant can accelerate a variety of tasks and document creation throughout this process.
-Examples of how to use it effectively include:
+It can analyze existing Configuration Items, identify traceability gaps, and generate drafts of items based on your specific project context.

 • Requirements & Specification Generation: “Draft user requirements for [my device] that [have these key functions]”